Lewis Marnell: Death

 Fellow Nike team riders Rodriguez and O'neill published tributes on the Internet.
 The Nike Skateboarding website featured a large photo of Marnell on its homepage and published the following tribute:

 It is with great sadness and heavy hearts that we are to inform you of the passing of our longtime professional rider friend, Lewis Marnell.
-A skater who's incredible trademark pop could only be matched by the warmth of his smile, Lewis was an amazing person both on and off his board and will be truly missed.
+A skater whose incredible trademark pop could only be matched by the warmth of his smile, Lewis was an amazing person both on and off his board and will be truly missed.
 Our deepest condolences to his family and friends.
 Rest In Peace.

 Marnell's death occurred during the production of the second volume of the SB Chronicles video series and he had not yet released a signature model shoe with the brand.

 All four of the major skateboarding media outlets in the US—Transworld Skateboarding, The Skateboard Mag, Skateboarder and Thrasher—published specific tributes for Marnell.

 The tribute from Thrasher magazine, published on 19 January 2013, stated:

 As skateboarders we bond together as one true global family.
 When one of us passes, we all feel the pain.
 Anyone will tell you that Lewis Marnell was a great person, both on and off his board.
 We miss him way too much already, but we won't forget.

 In 2012 Marnell filmed a "Firing Line" segment for Thrasher at the Melbourne Museum while wearing an Australian Aboriginal flag T-shirt.

 The editor of Skateboarder magazine Jaime Owens published a photo tribute to Marnell on 23 January 2013 that was accompanied by a written passage—the final section read:

 He made us listen to reggae constantly in the van while he was riding shotgun and I hate reggae but it was alright because Lewis ruled.
 He was a genuine and very humble guy that I felt immediately close to, like we had been friends for a long time.
 I still can't believe that Lewis is gone.
 My thoughts go out to all of friends, families and fans around the world.
 You will be missed brother.
 R.I.P.
 Lewis Marnell 1982–2013.

-Owens initially posted a "rest in peace" message on the magazine's website on 19 January 2013: "Details are still coming in but our thougths [sic] and prayers go out to Lewis' family and friends.
+Owens initially posted a "rest in peace" message on the magazine's website on 19 January 2013: "Details are still coming in but our thoughts [sic] and prayers go out to Lewis' family and friends.
 We will miss you brother.
 R.I.P."

 The Berrics website, co-owned by professional skateboarders Steve Berra and Eric Koston, was dedicated to Marnell on 21 January 2013, and the following words were published on its cover page: "We will see you in another life and it will be much more grand than this one.
 Until then, you will be missed our brother."
 Berra then introduced the day of dedication by writing, underneath a black-and-white silhouette photograph of Marnell: